fhunleth/embedded-elixir/content/post/2018-01-02-nerves-update.md

 1. While not a Nerves feature that we worked on, we recently merged in Erlang 20.2.1 to [nerves_system_br][nerves_system_br].
 This brings in support in Erlang's `ssh` application for using ssh-agent.
-If you use [nerves_firmware_ssh][nerves_firmware_ssh] or anything ssh related on your devices and password protect your ssh private keys, this will be life changing.
+If you use [nerves_firmware_ssh][nerves_firmware_ssh] or anything ssh-related on your devices and password protect your ssh private keys, this will be life-changing.
 Thank you OTP team!
 1. Work has progressed on the Chromium integration in LeTote's [kiosk_system_rpi3][kiosk_system_rpi3] and [kiosk_system_x86_64][kiosk_system_x86_64] projects.
 Users comfortable with